swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 To do this, we need a program which allows us to create text files.
-There are many such programs, the easiest one of which is installed on almost all systems is called `nano`.
+There are many such programs, the easiest one of which is installed on almost all systems and is called `nano`.
 Navigate to `/tmp/<username>` and enter the following command to create and add text to a new file called `toBeSorted`:

     nano toBeSorted

 Now enter the four names as shown above.
-When you are done, press CONTROL+O to write out these changes to the file.
-Press ENTER to use the file name `toBeSorted`.
-Then press CONTROL+X to exit `nano`.
+When you are done, press
+<CONTROL>+O to write out these changes to the file.
+Press ENTER to use the file name
+`toBeSorted`.
+Then press <CONTROL>+X to exit `nano`.

 When you are back to the command line, enter the command: